History of the Bosnia and Herzegovina national football team: 2016 Kirin Cup – champions

-UEFA Euro 2020 qualifying

 In spite of their successful Nations League performance, the UEFA Euro 2020 qualifying saw Bosnia with a stagnation of their performance.
 The Bosnian side started with a hard-fought 2–1 win over Armenia, before being held to a 2–2 draw by Greece at home in spite of holding a 2–0 lead.
 However, the biggest disappointment turned out to be a shock 0–2 away loss to Finland, before suffering a tough fought 1–2 away loss to Italy in Turin, putting them at only 4 points after four matches.
 Subsequent losses to Armenia, Greece, and Italy ensured Bosnia would not be able to finish in top two, as Bosnia finished 4th in their group with 13 points.
 However, the team was still able to qualify for the playoffs due to its successful Nations League's performance.

-2020-21 UEFA Nations League A

-Bosnian Serb manager Dušan Bajević was appointed following the resignation of Robert Prosinečki in hurried perpetration for the 2020–21 UEFA Nations League A, where Bosnia would have to deal with Poland, Netherlands and Italy, and for the UEFA Euro 2020 qualifying play-offs, which was rescheduled following the COVID-19 outbreak.
+Bosnian manager Dušan Bajević was appointed following the resignation of Robert Prosinečki in hurried perpetration for the 2020–21 UEFA Nations League A, where Bosnia would have to deal with Poland, Netherlands and Italy, and for the UEFA Euro 2020 qualifying play-offs, which was rescheduled following the COVID-19 outbreak.

 On 4 September 2020, Bosnia played an away match against Italy.
 Facing an Italian squad that had been entirely revamped, Bosnia managed to get an early lead thanks to Edin Džeko, but failed to defend it as the match ended 1–1.
 The game increased optimism among Bosnian supporters for having demonstrated a fair performance.
 However, Bosnia could not capitalize on the successful opening game when they returned home against Poland, losing 1–2 despite taking the lead.

 In October, Bosnia faced up against the Dutch at home and gained another encouraging goalless draw.
 That was followed with an away trip to Poland, where Anel Ahmedhodžić earned a red card for a foul on Robert Lewandowski, ultimately losing 0–3 due to this moment, even though Bosnia had held the upper hand in the early minutes prior to the red card.
 The loss ensured that Bosnia would be unable to finish in first place, and pushed the Bosnians into a fight to avoid relegation.
 Unfortunately, Bosnia's away trip to the Netherlands ended up with another nightmare when Bosnia lost 1–3 to the Dutch, and by this point, Bosnia and Herzegovina had been relegated.
 With the national team completely demoralized with the defeat, the Bosnians headed home with hopes to salvage some pride against a confident Italian side, at least to prevent Italy from winning the group, but it didn't change as Bosnia lost 0–2 and was finally relegated in a denting fashion with two draws and four defeats.